dusadrian/CCubes/README.md

 For fully specified binary point rows, `-e1`, `-e2`, and the Gurobi boundary profile use the same heuristic plateau policy unless `-c` is requested.
 A one-term cover stops immediately because no nonempty function can use fewer terms.
 Before any hybrid effort profile accepts its first unchanged boundary value, CCubes performs one bounded plateau probe.
 It pairs private witnesses from different incumbent terms, maintains exact OFF-row blocker counts while expanding their agreement cubes, and prefers safe literal deletions that admit the most additional ON rows.
 Opposite deterministic tie orders provide candidate diversity.
 The probe adds only non-dominated prime candidates.
 The `-e0` and `-e1` budget examines at most 128 pairs and appends at most 32 candidates; `-e2` raises those caps to 1024 and 128.
 Candidates are retained only when re-solving the chart reduces cover cardinality; otherwise CCubes rolls them back.
 Probe exhaustion is not a certificate.

 If the probe does not improve the cover, CCubes applies the existing adaptive diagnostic.
 Because this warning is cover-dependent, CCubes first checks the retained equal-cardinality solution pool and substitutes a warning-free tied cover when one exists.
-An unresolved warning emits `action=warn-stop` and preserves the best heuristic cover; it no longer triggers the discarded support-horizon march.
+An unresolved warning preserves the best heuristic cover; it no longer triggers the discarded support-horizon march.
 Run with `-c` when a global certificate is required.
-A negative pair warning is not a proof of global optimality because a delayed group of three or more rows can escape the pair screen.

-For applications that require a certificate from the outset, `-c` enumerates the complete prime set directly as minimal transversals, without restarting once per support level, and then solves the complete PI chart.
-Completion is transactional: a partial enumeration cannot certify a result.
-A successful run prints `CCUBES_CERTIFICATE ... scope=global method=complete-prime-chart status=certified`; if the bundled boundary solver does not prove the chart optimum, the run fails rather than returning an uncertified cover.
-This expert mode can still require exponential time and memory and currently does not support checkpoint/resume or time-limit checkpoints.
-Gurobi supplies an exact chart boundary directly; the bundled hybrid solver certifies it when its lower and upper bounds meet.
-Canonical earlier-ON difference edges assign each prime to the first ON row it covers, but do not define primality: the MMCS private-edge test counts only OFF edges.
-Thus a literal needed solely to avoid an earlier ON row cannot make a non-prime cube eligible.
-Certified runs separately report per-output enumeration time and chart-solve time using `CCUBES_CERTIFICATION_ENUMERATION`, `CCUBES_CERTIFICATION_CHART`, and `CCUBES_CERTIFICATION_TIMING` records.

 The small `examples/certified_F2.pla` instance demonstrates the plateau probe under every hybrid effort profile.
 Its ordinary boundary cover has two terms at levels one and two.
 At the level-two plateau, the probe constructs the delayed prime and obtains the one-term cover without enumerating level three, including under the default `-e0` profile.

-The optional `-g` switch prints the machine-readable `CCUBES_BLOCKING` observation without changing the selected stopping policy.
-Adaptive profiles also print the resulting `CCUBES_ADAPTIVE` action, and pool inspection is reported as `CCUBES_ADAPTIVE_POOL`.
-Under `-e0`, the observation remains diagnostic only.
-Unresolved adaptive warnings are always printed, even without `-g`, so `action=warn-stop` cannot be silent.
-The `model_union_bound` field is an ex-ante all-ON-pair bound under an auxiliary independent, uniform, with-replacement OFF-row model; it is not conditioned on the observed cover and is not a finite-sample certificate.
-It is reported as `NA` when more than one million ON pairs would make this explanatory statistic disproportionately expensive.

 Input-dash PLA pattern rows are accepted through a separate, explicitly announced heuristic path, provided every output has nonempty ON and OFF sets.
 That path uses the first plateau and does not claim the point-row blocking diagnostic or a global certificate; `-c` is rejected.